Built by someone

 Found Gary Gensler’s course Blockchain and Money — originally taught at MIT in 2018, released free online in 2020.
 That gave me the clearest grounding I’d found: monetary history, how Bitcoin actually works at a technical level, why the design decisions were made.
 Worth watching even today.

 Watched Mt.
 Gox.
 The ICO boom.
 Diem/Libra.
 DeFi.
-MicroStrategy's entry.
+MicroStrategy’s entry.
 FTX.
 Silvergate.
 Bitcoin declared dead more times than I can count.
-Got into altcoins for a while.
+Explored altcoins for a while.
 Came back to Bitcoin.
-Used GBTC in my 401k before the spot ETFs existed.
+Studied GBTC as a vehicle before the spot ETFs existed.
 Watched institutional adoption happen slowly, then suddenly.

 Over the years I’ve talked to a lot of people about Bitcoin.
 The pattern is almost always the same.
 They get interested when the hype is on.
 They start researching.
 Within days they’re drowning — conflicting opinions, technical jargon, trading advice, altcoin noise, YouTube rabbit holes that lead nowhere useful.
 Most give up before they find their footing.